A multitasking terminal for Claude Code

 Parallel Claude sessions

 Run many Claude Code agents on the same repo at once.
-Each isolated shard gets its own git worktree and branch, so they work simultaneously without collisions.
+Each isolated shard gets its own git worktree and branch, so their live in-repo edits stay in separate working directories until integration.

 Subagent orchestration